lucartc/isotools/README.md

 ## What's missing?
 Boxes related to `AudioSampleEntry` won't be implemented at the moment, since I don't have access to `ISO/IEC 23003‐4` specification.
-If you can, please send me the spec at `jlucartc@gmail.com` or send a PR at the github repo(I'll create one soon).
+If you can, please send me the spec at `jlucartc@gmail.com` or send a PR at the github repo.

 If I eventually decide to implement it without the spec, I'll leave a warning here, because it will cause errors/malfunction if `DRCCoefficientsBasic`, `DRCCoefficientsUniDRC`, `DRCInstructionsBasic`, and `DRCInstructionsUniDRC` boxes are not defined.